oneeve8/kobble-data/content/feamber.md

 Realm = kingdom, sovereign state, domain, sphere, area, field, department, arena

-This is a limited realm.
+This is a limited realm of existence.

 It has boundaries, set limits, it is defined by a mind.